An official website of the United States Government -

 Education

-Access to high-quality, equitable education supports individual growth, societal development, and economic opportunity.
-Black male learners benefit when schools prioritize their social, emotional, and academic learning.
+Access to high-quality, equitable education supports individual growth, societal progress, and economic opportunity.
+Black male learners benefit when schools prioritize their social, emotional, and academic development.

 Education remains a critical focus for CSSBMB, as it shapes long-term opportunities and outcomes for Black men and boys.
-Unfair disciplinary actions—contributing to the school-to-prison pipeline—racial disparities in higher education, funding gaps for Historically Black Colleges and Universities (HBCUs), and a lack of diversity among teachers are some of the challenges affecting Black male learners.
+Unfair disciplinary actions, racial disparities in higher education, funding gaps for Historically Black Colleges and Universities (HBCUs), and a lack of diversity among teachers are some of the challenges affecting Black male learners.
 CSSBMB works with partners to develop and implement research-driven approaches that address these challenges and expand opportunities for academic and personal success.

 Featured Resources

-Annual Report FY2024.
-Washington, D.C.: Commission on the Social Status of Black Men and Boys, 2024.
+Annual Report FY2025.
+Washington, D.C.: Commission on the Social Status of Black Men and Boys, 2025.